 top of page

-Choosing the Right Limb Lengthening Strategy: Comparing Femur and Tibia Lengthening
+Choosing the Right Limb Lengthening Strategy: Femur vs Tibia Lengthening

 Femur Lengthening: Pros and Cons